perappu/perappu-blog-11ty/content/posts/lorekeeper-sysadmin-quest.md

 ### The Deployment Saga

 I _tried_ to get Rundeck to work for deployments.
 I really did.
 The problem is that the webhooks were unreliable -- I set it up to trigger a webhook on every push to Git, but a lot of the time, it would be slow to kick off and get out of sync with whatever linting, etc was happening via Git Actions.
+I believe Rundeck Enterprise would have solved a lot of my problems, but again, I'm one solo developer on a budget.

 In retrospect, I probably could've set up _all_ the CI/CD (continuous integration/continuous deployment) to be through Rundeck, including tests and linting.
 The problem is that it would've been a completely bespoke solution that I just did not have anymore time left to finagle.

-On the other hand, [deployments via Git](https://gist.github.com/itinerare/e869c2524ddf3dccf5cf4bca3047d825) are a problem that has been solved for a long while.
+On the other hand, deployments via Git are a problem that has been solved for a long while.
 It's usually the preferred method for solo developers or other small projects, and for good reason.
 It's easy to set up, and doesn't tend to break.